2019 AFC U-16 Women's Championship: Draw

 The draw was held on 23 May 2019, 15:30 ICT (UTC+7), at the Oakwood Hotel in Chonburi, Thailand.
 The eight teams were drawn into two groups of four teams.
 The teams were seeded according to their performance in the 2017 AFC U-16 Women's Championship final tournament and qualification, with the hosts Thailand automatically seeded and assigned to Position A1 in the draw.

 Squads

-Players born between 1 January 2003 and 31 December 2005 are eligible to compete in the tournament.
+Players born between 1 January 2003 and 31 December 2005 were eligible to compete in the tournament.
 Each team must register a squad of minimum 16 players and maximum 23 players, minimum two of whom must be goalkeepers (Regulations Articles 24.1 and 24.2).

 Group stage

-The top two teams of each group advance to the semi-finals.
+The top two teams of each group advanced to the semi-finals.